Prag8855/aab/content/guides/replacement-meldebescheinigung.md

 You can also request a *[[Meldebescheinigung]]* by post or email:[^0]

 1. Transfer 10€ to [the *Bürgeramt's* bank account](http://www.berlin.de/labo/_assets/buergerdienste/bankverbindungen-der-buergeraemter.pdf)
 2. Write to [any *Bürgeramt* in Berlin](https://service.berlin.de/standorte/buergeraemter/).
-In you message, include...
+In your message, include...
     - [ ] A copy of your passport or *[[Personalausweis]]*
     - [ ] Your [[IBAN]]
     - [ ] The date of your bank transfer